Nice: Cours Saleya

 The Cours Saleya is situated parallel to the Quai des États-Unis.
 In the past, it belonged to the upper classes.
-It is probably the most traditional square of the town, with its daily flower market.
-The Cours Saleya also opens on the Palais des Rois Sardes (Palace of the Kings of Sardinia).
-In the present, the court is mostly a place of entertainment.
+It hosts a daily market with flowers, art vendors, and antiques.

 Place du Palais

-As its name indicates, the Place du Palais is where the Palais de la Justice (Law courts) of Nice is located.
+The Place du Palais is where the Palais de la Justice (Law courts) of Nice is located.
 On this square, there also is the Palais Rusca, which also belongs to the justice department (home of the tribunal de grande instance).

-The square is also notable due to the presence of the city clock.
-Today, the Place du Palais is alive day and night.
-Often, groups of youths will hangout on the steps leading to the Palais de la Justice.
-Concerts, films, and other major public events frequently occur in this space.

-It is situated halfway between the Cours Saleya and Place Masséna.

 Administration

 Located in the Provence-Alpes-Côte d'Azur region, Nice is a commune and the prefecture (administrative capital) of the Alpes-Maritimes département.
 However, it is also the largest city in France that is not a regional capital; the much larger Marseille is its regional capital.
-Christian Estrosi, its mayor, is a member of the Republicans (formerly the Union for a Popular Movement), the party supporting former President Nicolas Sarkozy.
+Christian Estrosi, its mayor, is a member of Horizons (formerly a member of The Republicans).
+He has been incumbent since 2017.
+The city council is based at the Hôtel de Ville.

 The city is divided into nine cantons: Nice-1, 2, 3, 4, 5, 6, 7, 8 and 9.

 Coat of arms

-The Coat of Arms of Nice appeared for the first time in a copy of the Regulations of Amadeus VIII, probably written around 1430.
+The coat of arms of Nice appeared for the first time in a copy of the Regulations of Amadeus VIII, probably written around 1430.
 The Nice is symbolised by a red eagle on silver background, placed on three mountains, which can be described in French heraldic language as "d'argent à une aigle de gueule posée sur trois coupeaux". ("Upon silver a red eagle is displayed, posed upon three mounds.")
 The arms have only undergone minor changes: the eagle has become more and more stylised, it now "wears" a coronet for the County of Nice, and the three mountains are now surrounded by a stylised sea.

 The presence of the eagle, an imperial emblem, shows that these arms are related to the power of the House of Savoy.
 The eagle standing over the three hills is a depiction of Savoy, referring to its domination over the country around Nice.
 The combination of silver and red (argent and gules) is a reference to the colours of the flag of Savoy.
 The three mountains symbolise a territorial honour, without concern for geographic realism.